trungnguyen0503/micro_ros_firmware/README.md

    - Flash the compiled firmware (if needed) using STM32CubeIDE or a tool like [STM32CubeProgrammer](https://www.st.com/en/development-tools/stm32cubeprog.html).

 5. **Connect to the PC or SBC**
-   - Remove the debugger after finishing flashing the code.
+   - Remove the debugger after finishing flashing the board.
    - Using an USB type-C cable to connect the the UART port on the board.
 Make sure to switch OFF if you use the external power source (e.g battery, DC adapter).

 ## Some test commands: